orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     400 machines, or require more than 36 hours to build the package, or any hidden agenda to non-free.
   - Do not abuse opt in default to non-free (by deleting USE flags or by negligence).
-If an opt out to non-free features is possible, it should be made available.
+If an opt out to non-free features is possible, it must be made available.
   - Packages that have active Long Term Support (LTS) support should have versions available support it if the LTS versions are widely used with